 This article is a guest post by Cathy Harkness.

 I just recently got back from visiting my new favorite U.S. city, Austin, Texas.
-This quirky and bohemian city offers interesting things around every corner and I wanted to share some of my favorite local experiences — more than enough for a weekend getaway.
+This quirky and bohemian city offers interesting things around every corner and I wanted to share some of my favorite local experiences and things to do in Austin, Texas — more than enough for a weekend getaway.

-- On the corner of South Congress and Monroe is Allen’s Boots.
+- On the corner of South Congress and Monroe is Allen’s Boots (1522 South Congress Ave).
 Go in and admire the vast array of colorful and unique cowboy boots!

 - There is a large selection of vintage stores in the South Congress and First Street area.
 Go in one of these stores and ask for the map of all vintage stores in the area.
 Try to hit them all, or as many as you can!
-Some of my favorites include: New Bohemia, Ragalicious, and the St. Vincent de Paul on South Congress Ave.
+Some of my favorites include New Bohemia, Ragalicious, and the St. Vincent de Paul thrift store on South Congress Ave.

 “I Love You So Much”: Go to the corner of James and South Congress and look for the the phrase, “I Love You So Much” scrawled on the side of “Jo’s Café.”
 This iconic sign faces James Street.
 It is an Austin institution!
 Ask as many locals as you can for the story behind the graffiti.
 Each time you hear the story it is slightly different, and always wonderful!